How to grow video as your new customer interaction channel?

 Often our clients tell us they have tried video banking before.
 And it didn't work.
 This has caused initial success rates to be dramatically low and has sent many pilots straight to the innovation graveyard.
 To avoid this scenario from happening, let me briefly describe the 3 most common mistakes when implementing video banking.

-3 commonly-made mistakes when implementing video banking
+3 risks when implementing video banking

 1. Not integrating video calls in the customer journey